AndreasArvidsson/andreas-talon-vscode/README.md

 ## Talon language features

 -   Adds document formatter for Talon files.
--   Adds definitions for Talon actions, lists and captures.
+-   Adds (go to) definitions for Talon actions, lists and captures.
 -   Adds hover for Talon actions, lists and captures.
+-   Adds code completion for Talon actions, lists and captures.

 ### Disable formatting on save for Talon files